engpedrorafael/shutdownd/README.md

       <img src="https://github.com/engpedrorafael/shutdownd/blob/master/doc/images/connectorP5.jpg"/>
     </td>
     <td>
-      The button can be installed in the P5 header that is available at the Revision 2.0 PCB as shown in the picture.
+      The button can be installed in the P5 header that is available at the Revision 2.0 PCB as shown in the picture.</br>
       This way we can solder a small button NO (normally opened) between pins P5-06 (GPIO31) and P5-08 (GND).
 No further components are needed since we will do the pull-up of the P5-06 pin by software.

       This keeps the P1 Header free to be used for other applications.